CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 > MS Office Excel 2016: Complete (SIMNET 2017)
 > Author: Nordell
 > Access Code
-> **Note** I am still waiting on further information from our publisher specific to the purchasing options.
-I will forward as soon as I have that information.
+> **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
+I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
+The publisher provides two weeks of "free" access to start our semester.

 ## Instructor Guidelines and Policies

 ### Communication
 We will use <a href="https://slack.com" target="_blank">Slack.com</a> for most student-to-professor and student-to-student communication.
-Slack is an online communication tool that allows team members or students in a class to stay in contact with each other.
+Slack is an on-line communication tool that allows team members or students in a class to stay in contact with each other.

 With Slack, you can hold a direct conversation with your instructor, share an idea with one of your classmates, or enter into a discussion with a group of your classmates.